 Work Ethics Grade (40%): Each school day, every student receives a Work Ethics or daily grade.
-Criteria that comprise these grades are safety, student behavior, preparation/participation, productivity or time on task, professional appearance and extra effort.
-The Work Ethics grade range is based on a 0 to 10 model that students may earn each day depending on how many criteria they satisfactorily meet.
+Criteria that compromise these grades are safety, student behavior, preparation/participation, productivity or time on time on task, professional appearance and extra effort.
+The Work Ethics grade range is based on a 1 to 10 model that students may earn each day depending on how many criteria they satisfactorily meet.

-NOTE: Impact of Absenteeism, Tardiness/Early Dismissals - The direct effect of absenteeism on a students' grade will be through the Work Ethic component of the grading formula.
-If a student is Tardy or has an Early Dismissal the Work Ethic grade will automatically be defaulted to a five (5) from a possible ten (10) points.
+NOTE: Impact of Absenteeism, Tardiness/Early Dismissals - The direct effect of absenteeism on a student's grade will be through the Work Ethic component of the grading formula.
+If a student is Tardy or has an Early Dismissal the Work Ethic can reflect a deduction in points earned for that class period.
 The instructor may change this value as they see fit.